TylerHight/Que-App/docs/project-structure.md

 - Note any security-sensitive files
 - Maintain alphabetical ordering within directories
 - Document any new Flutter/Dart package dependencies
+- Always ensure that the project directory structure is complete

 ## Status Legend
 ✓ - Implemented and tested